What vitamins do horses need in their daily diet?

 Toxicity of fat-soluble vitamins A and D in horses and ponies

-At Forageplus we believe that less is more with these two vitamins so we do not routinely add vitamin A to any of our supplements apart from the horse feed balancer Laminae Plus which is aimed at horses prone to laminitis.
-These horses are more likely to be eating either hay, haylage or straw which is not green or be on a hay replacement diet of beet pulp and other feeds which are not green.
+At Forageplus, we believe that less is more with these two vitamins, so we do not routinely add vitamin A to any of our supplements apart from the horse feed balancer Laminae Plus, which is aimed at horses prone to laminitis.

 Both these vitamins can be harmful if supplementation is too great.
-The upper safe limits are reported as 16,000 IU/kg of diet for vitamin A and 44 IU/kg of body weight for Vitamin D. Calculating exposure to these two minerals in feedstuffs other than reported in supplements fed is very important to maintain health and prevent poisoning.
+The upper safe limits are reported as 16,000 IU/kg of diet for vitamin A and 44 IU/kg of body weight for Vitamin D.

 Does my horse need vitamin K?

-The NRC (2007) discusses that the bacterial source might not be enough to meet the needs of horses in heavy work however studies in other large animals show large bowel absorption.
-The form commonly supplemented to horses however is largely useless.
+The NRC (2007) discusses that the bacterial source might not be enough to meet the needs of horses in heavy work, however, studies in other large animals show large bowel absorption.
+The form commonly supplemented to horses, however, is largely useless.

 Supplementing your horse with vitamin E

-Where your horse is on a hay or haylage diet or only has limited access to fresh green growing grass (less than 6 hours), then basically you only need to worry about vitamin E which is the number one antioxidant vitamin in the body.
-In addition to vitamin E, mineral supplements can help ensure that horses receive essential trace minerals for optimal health and performance.
+Where your horse is on a hay or haylage diet, or only has limited access to fresh green growing grass (less than 6 hours), then basically you only need to worry about vitamin E, which is the number one antioxidant vitamin in the body.

-A potent anti-inflammatory, it protects individual cells every day and supplemented levels should be increased where horses are performing at high levels or are sick.
-More information about vitamin E and its levels can be found in our Forageplus Talk article on this vitamin.
+A potent anti-inflammatory, it protects individual cells every day, and supplemented levels should be increased where horses are performing at high levels or are sick.

 Vitamin Deficiencies in Horses